-Freehold Properties – Freehold properties are the most common amongst investors looking to purchase property as part of an investment opportunity.
-Much like commonhold properties, freehold properties can be purchased and sold, as well as passed down as inheritance.
+Freehold properties are the most common amongst investors looking to purchase property as part of an investment opportunity.
+Much like commonhold properties, freehold properties can be purchased and sold, as well as passed down as an inheritance.
 Freehold property must be purchased from a developer that has been approved by the Emirates Government.

 When searching for your ideal property on the Dubai property market, it is very important that you consider a number of different things.
 Although you will have particular interests as to the style of property and everything that it includes, there are some more in-depth considerations that you should make during your search.

-Research Traffic Levels in the Area – Dubai is well known for having very bad, traffic-heavy roads, and for many people this is a big problem.
+Dubai is well known for having very bad, traffic-heavy roads, and for many people, this is a big problem.
 Roads leading into the center of Dubai can be terrible on a daily basis, so if you are likely to need to travel into the city every day, it is advised that you look for property nearby.

-Property Parking – Although not always a primary consideration when looking for property abroad, it is very important for you to consider the parking availability, particularly in Dubai.
+Although not always a primary consideration when looking for property abroad, it is very important for you to consider the parking availability, particularly in Dubai.
 If the property doesn’t have indoor or covered parking, then the extreme heat is likely to make your car unbearable to drive in.
-The sun can cause a build up of heat in your car when left exposed, and this is not something that will add to a better quality of life.
+The sun can cause a build-up of heat in your car when left exposed, and this is not something that will add to a better quality of life.